If you can not find the answer to your question about the Duke City Pedaler here, please contact us directly.

 Is there a way to share my tour photos with other pedalers?

 Yes.
-Please share your photos of Albuquerque and photos taken from the Pedaler on any of our social media accounts.
+Please share your photos of Albuquerque and photos taken from the Pedaler on any of our social media accounts @TourABQ.
 We strongly encourage you to share your tour photographs with us and with future riders.

-Where is the best place to park in order to catch the DCP?
+Where is the best place to park in order to catch the Duke City Pedaler?

 There is ample parking in downtown Albuquerque.
-Metered parking and several parking garages are near to The Factory.
+Metered parking and several parking garages are near Albuquerque Tourism & Sightseeing Factory (AT&SF).
 Street parking is free after 6pm on weekdays and free on the weekends.

-Is there a minimum amount of passengers for the DCP?
+Is there a minimum amount of passengers for the Duke City Pedaler?

 How soon should my group check in?